-The IT Advisory Group is a representative group charged with providing input and feedback to Augsburg IT leadership on strategy and policies, consulting on current and relevant dilemmas for planning, building and supporting the IT framework for teaching/learning, administrative and communications at Augsburg College.
+The IT Advisory Group is a representative group charged with providing input and feedback to Augsburg IT leadership on strategy and policies, consulting on current and relevant dilemmas for planning, building and supporting the IT framework for teaching/learning, administrative and communications at Augsburg University.
 This group is made up of

 - Aaron Griess (Athletics)

 - Jeremy Meyers (Religion)

 - Kevin Cheatham (TRiO/SSS)

 - Rebecca John (Marketing)